About the Pale-legged Warbler

 How can I identify the Pale-legged Warbler?

-The pale-legged warbler is a species of bird in the family Parulidae.
-It is native to Argentina, Bolivia, Colombia and Peru.
-Its habitats include subtropical or tropical moist montane, as well as subtropical or tropical heavily degraded former forest....
+The pale-legged warbler is a species of bird in the family Parulidae, the New World warblers.
+It is found in Argentina, Bolivia, and Peru....

 Where can I report a Pale-legged Warbler sighting?